 Penn GSE participates in the Yellow Ribbon program established by the Post-9/11 Veterans Educational Assistance Act of 2008.
 GSE provides up to five $4,000 matching awards for eligible students.
 More information on the Yellow Ribbon program can be found here.
 Eligible students should contact Wanda Rothmiller at firstname.lastname@example.org for more information.

 Penn GSE has established a Give a Year Partnership with City Year, an education-focused nonprofit that unites young people of all backgrounds for a year of full-time service to keep students in school and on track to succeed.
 This partnership highlights the visions and values of both organizations, integrating the power of knowledge and service in addressing social problems.
-In recognition of this partnership, Penn GSE will award annually two of its highest merit scholarship toward any full-time master’s degree program to one City Year corps member or alumna/nus who has completed at least one year of service or one City Year staff member employed by City Year for at least two years.
+In recognition of this partnership, Penn GSE will award annually merit scholarships toward any full-time master’s degree program to selected City Year corps members or alumni who have completed at least one year of service or City Year staff members employed by City Year for at least two years.

 Those eligible for the scholarship must identify their City Year affiliation in the designated space on the online application and request a verification letter from the City Year Alumni & Career Services Manager.
 In order to be considered for the scholarship, prior to March 1st, applicants must have a fully complete admissions application and submit the verification letter.
 The scholarship will be awarded on or around April 1st.
 For more information, please click here.